 The flowers were from Amazon, who knew!?
 I think the biggest shock is that the bridesmaids’ dresses are from Walmart.
 Yes, I typed that correctly.
 Honestly, they look like they could have come from any place for wedding attire; my bridesmaids loved them for their comfort and how well they fit them!

 My dad knew how nervous we would both be, so he added a little humor to lighten the tension.
 Also, the ceremony was brief — which we were super thankful for.

-Heather was super with taking pictures.
+Heather was super with taking pictures – especially since they were in the dark!
 Usually, the photos would take longer than necessary, but ours had to have been less than 45 minutes total.
 My favorite ones were the ones taken in the dark since it was something different from the usual wedding photos.

 The pictures taken in the dark have to be my favorites.